 The whole room seems more grounded now, somehow.
 It’s still a small space and ultimately it would lovely not to have to squish in so much furniture, but living in an 800 square foot house, we really need the storage from those cabinets behind the table.
 It works for now!

 - $95 on wood (construction grade spruce for the legs and pine for the top)

 - $7.50 on screws

 - $45 on wood conditioner, stain, and polyurathane (and there is tons of this stuff left over for future projects!)

 - sandpaper and safety equipment provided free of charge by 3M

-- all tools needed to make the table were already owned by my lovely ‘Pa
+- all tools needed to make the table were already owned by my lovely Daddio

-Definitely not bad when you compare it to what farmhouse tables cost from places like Restoration Hardware or even from local builders.
-Plus the other really great thing (that is totally priceless)?
+Definitely not bad when you compare it to what farmhouse tables cost from furniture stores.
+Plus the other really great thing, that is totally priceless?
 I got to make this with my Dad.
 Just he and I, in his workshop.
 That’s the best.

 Alright guys, have I convinced you to go build something?
 Just go check out Ana White to get inspired.
 Holy moly, that gal is amazing.
-I think I’m going to go sit and have a cuppa tea at my new table.
+I need to go browse her site and plan our my next build project!